JexanJoel/Devtrace-AI/README.md

 Built with ❤️ for the **PowerSync AI Hackathon 2026**

-[⭐ Star this repo](https://github.com/JexanJoel/DevTrace-AI) if you found it useful!
+[Star this repo](https://github.com/JexanJoel/DevTrace-AI) if you found it useful!

 </div>